indrekis/FATImage_TCMD_plugin/ReadMe.md

 * Read-only
 * Does not support exFAT
 * No GPT support
-* No support for Unicode, ASCII only
+* Partial support of Unicode in filenames, code implements only ANSI functions as for now.
+  * As a result, the path is limited to 260-1 symbols max.
-* No support for the 8" images, including 86-DOS images
+* No support for the 8" images, including 86-DOS and CP/M images
 * Directories data, time, and some attributes are not set properly
 * Not yet tested on large (close to 2Tb) images.